QingFei1/LongRAG/README.md

-# LongRAG: A Dual-perspective Retrieval-Augmented Generation Paradigm for Long-Context Question Answering
+# [EMNLP2024] LongRAG: A Dual-perspective Retrieval-Augmented Generation Paradigm for Long-Context Question Answering

-**LongRAG** LongRAG is a general, dual-perspective, and robust LLM-based RAG system paradigm for LCQA to en-hance RAG’s understanding of complex long-context knowledge (i.e., global information and factual details)
+**LongRAG** is a general, dual-perspective, and robust LLM-based RAG system paradigm for LCQA to en-hance RAG’s understanding of complex long-context knowledge (i.e., global information and factual details)

 ![LongRAG](assets/overall.png)